rotaryden/floody-minesweeper/README.md

 The first question - whether you want to play Unicode variant - this is good looking on Ubuntu terminal at least.
-(screenshots made from Ubunut terminal with Unicode version) For Windows - it is better to play ASCII.
+(screenshots made from Ubunut terminal with Unicode version) For Windows - there were issues with Unicode symbols, it is better to play ASCII.

 Anyway, best to have a fixed font in your terminal